vishalbelsare/MediaCloud-Web-Tools/README.md

 MongoDB:
 [Install MongoDb](https://docs.mongodb.com/manual/installation/).
 We develop on OS X and install via the [HomeBrew package manager](http://brew.sh): `brew install mongodb`

++++ Updating npm depedencies

+First make sure you have npm-check-updates installed: `npm install -g npm-check-updates`.
+Then to update the dependencies in our package.json, run `npm-check-updates -u`.
+And then do a regular `npm install` to test them all out.

 Configuration
 -------------